 Evaluation of faculty members’ performance will be conducted on a periodic basis, and will include annual faculty evaluation of all full-time faculty members registered on the Faculty Development Report (FDR).
 Criteria used for consideration include (1) teaching effectiveness, (2) College service, and (3) professional development and community service.
 An in-depth evaluation of tenure-eligible and specified-term faculty before the fourth week of their fourth semester at Richard Bland College, and tenured faculty at least every five (5) years following immediately upon award of tenure, will be conducted.

-Primary responsibility for evaluation of faculty members’ performance rests with respective department chairs and the Dean of Faculty.
+Primary responsibility for evaluation of faculty members’ performance rests with respective department chairs and the Chief Academic Officer.
 Department chairs, using the Faculty Development Report as a basis, will write an annual evaluation of each faculty member.
-(In the case of department chairs, the Dean of Faculty will write the evaluation, the department chair has the opportunity to respond, and the completed FDR is maintained in the Office of the Dean of Faculty.)
+(In the case of department chairs, the Chief Academic Officer will write the evaluation, the department chair has the opportunity to respond, and the completed FDR is maintained in the Office of the Chief Academic Officer.)
 Evaluations should be narrative interpretations of submitted information that will be helpful to faculty members and other evaluators.
 Department chairs will rate the performance of each faculty member with respect to certain stipulated criteria as follows:

 - Above average

 - Needs significant improvement

 Ratings of “Needs improvement” or “Needs significant improvement” will be accompanied by comments aimed at suggesting particular strategies for improvement, as well as the request for a meeting to discuss relevant sections.